Signs and symptoms of a heart attack . . . and what to do about them

-- Pressure, fullness, tightness, or pain in your chest, lasting 5 minutes or longer.
+- Pressure, burning, tightness, or pressure-like discomfort in your chest, lasting five minutes or longer.

 - Constant indigestion-like discomfort.

-- Chest pain that moves to your shoulders, arms, neck, jaw, or back.
+- Uncomfortable pressure in your chest that moves to your shoulders, arms, neck, jaw, or back.

-- Lightheadedness, dizziness, fainting, sweating, or a sick stomach.
+- Lightheadedness, fainting, sweating, or a sick stomach.

 - Unexplained shortness of breath.